 Linen pants are an everyday go-to in spring and summer.
 I leave the button down half-tucked and wear it open over a ribbed tank if I’m heading out.

-Seriously—throw it over leggings, tuck it into joggers, pair it with trousers.
+Seriously — throw it over leggings, tuck it into joggers, pair it with trousers.
 A crisp button-down upgrades everything.
+I have several timeless ways to style a button-down in this post if you need more ideas.

 Pro tip: Keep one “Zoom-ready” button-down on a hook in your office for last-minute meetings.

-Frank & Eileen carries some of my absolute favorite button-downs and other timeless basics — I actually rounded up all my top Frank & Eileen pieces in a separate post if you want to see my must-haves!
+Frank & Eileen carries some of my absolute favorite button-downs and other timeless basics (I have a full Frank & Eileen review here)

 If you’re working from home and tired of choosing between feeling put-together or staying comfy, tailored shorts and a polished top is a perfect solution.
 Add a simple slide or a pair of small gold hoops, and you’ve got an effortless, chic look that means business without ever leaving your living room.